 I love going out to eat – especially if it involves discovering a new place’s food and by nature, its culture.
 Being new to the UK means that I don’t entirely know what ‘proper English food’ is and – good as my intentions are – I definitely have no idea where to get it, especially not in London.

 Nicole, our super friendly tour guide, greeted me with a smile and a “Hullooo!” when I arrived at our meeting spot in Old Spitalfields Market.
-Nicole is a London transplant from Melbourne who, like me, came here for (and a boy ).
+Nicole is a London transplant from Melbourne who, like me, came here for work (and a boy ).
 To create the tour, she spent months researching the history of east London and sampling food from different restaurants.
 Not a bad way to spend a few months, I’d say!

 So what became of the foods of her labour?
 Read on and find out!